ForwarderFactory/wii/README.md

 # Credits
  * Finder352 // Graphics
- * Gabubu // Finding the WiiFlow Dance Party WAD
+ * Gabubu // Found the WiiFlow Dance Party WAD
+ * jornmann // Found a lot of WADs, including WiiRadio by ThatDude.
- * Damaj301damaj // Finding the Super Mario WAR (Super Mario Bros.
+ * Damaj301damaj // Found the Super Mario WAR (Super Mario Bros.
 3 Cover art)
  * and of course, generic you.
 Thank you.

 # Download